Alberta Travel Guide

 Spend some time at the Oil Sands Discovery Centre to explore the process behind its extraction (albeit from the industry point of view), then journey about 20 kilometres north of town to experience the petrochemical laden moonscape that one of the older strip mines has left behind.
 Pose with unimaginably massive oilsands mining equipment (decommissioned and on display at a roadside pullout), and if you have some money to spend, take an approved tour into some of the operations that exist here.
 Whatever your opinion on the oilsands, doing all this is highly recommended to get some first hand perspective on the issue.

-What To Do – Natural Attractions
+What To Do in Alberta – Natural Attractions

 Experiencing the nature that exists in Alberta will humble and astound you, and no other place will do this quite like the Canadian Rockies.
 Forming the western boundary of Alberta from the US border in the south to the point where the continental divide intersects the 120th Meridian (after the which the border swings north along it), this mighty chain of mountains has given rise to three national parks and two major provincial parks.